4 Disappointing Things You Need to Know About iPad Mini 6

 For those with an iPad Pro or iPad Air, the Magic Keyboard is a fantastic option.
 The iPad 10th generation offers the Magic Keyboard Folio.
 Unfortunately, the iPad Mini 6 doesn’t have an official keyboard accessory.
 While you can find unofficial keyboards on Amazon, my experience with them has been less than stellar.
-They tend to make the tablet bulkier, lack adjustable angles, and overall provide a subpar typing experience.
+Not because the quality is bad, but because you have to write on 8-inch screen.

 It’s a visual effect that occurs when scrolling on your device.
 It’s characterized by a noticeable distortion or stretching of the content on the screen as you scroll.
 This effect can make the content appear wobbly or jelly-like, hence the name.